chineduknight/wouldyourather/README.md

 ## About The App

-[Name of project] is an app that ...
+The basic functionality of this app is to help users have fun asking and answering questions

 ## Screenshots